makerdao/testchain-client/README.md

 - `downloadSnapshotUrl(id)` - returns the download snapshot url endpoint.

-- `getBlockNumber(url)` - will perform a json-rpc request to the chain with `url` and return the current block number.
+- `getBlockNumber(id)` - will perform a json-rpc request to chain of `id` and return the current block number.
 This can be useful for debugging purposes.

-- `mineBlock(url)` - if the chainType is `ganache`, a useful json-rpc command is included called `evm_mine` which is used to increment the blocknumber.
+- `mineBlock(id)` - if the chainType is `ganache`, a useful json-rpc command is included called `evm_mine` which is used to increment the blocknumber.
 This too is also useful for debugging purposes.